Neil Kinnock: Policy review and organisational change (1987–1990)

-The policy review coincided with a significant improvement in Labour's electoral fortunes, driven largely by the unpopular poll tax which was destroying Conservative support.
+The policy review coincided with a significant improvement in Labour's electoral fortunes; Labour came first in the 1989 European Parliament election, winning 39% of the vote; the first time Labour had topped a national poll since 1974.
+This was driven largely by the unpopular poll tax which was destroying Conservative support.
 The Community Charge, as it was officially known, replaced domestic rates with a flat-rate tax that proved deeply unpopular across all social classes.
 Introduced in Scotland in April 1989 and England and Wales in April 1990, the tax sparked widespread civil disobedience, with millions refusing to pay and mass demonstrations culminating in the Trafalgar Square riot of 31 March 1990.
 Kinnock initially criticised the violence, describing protesters as "Toy Town revolutionaries" whilst supporting Labour's opposition to the tax itself.

 In December 1989, Kinnock completed another break with Labour's past by abandoning the party's support for closed shops, a decision that further distanced the party from its image of being controlled by trade unions.
 The abandonment of closed shops was particularly symbolic as it represented a rejection of one of the trade union movement's most cherished principles, demonstrating Kinnock's determination to modernise the party's relationship with organised labour.

 By 1990, the Policy Review had transformed Labour's commitments in areas where the party seemed most out of line with voters, including nationalisation, trade union power, high taxation, and defence.
 The final stage of the review was completed in 1990 with the publication of "Looking to the Future", which laid out Labour's new policy framework.
 The document accepted most of the Conservative privatisations and abandoned plans for widespread re-nationalisation, whilst maintaining Labour's commitment to social justice through different means.
 The party also introduced constitutional reforms that reduced the influence of local party activists in policy-making and strengthened the leadership's control over party organisation and communications.
 However, Thatcher's departure removed a major electoral asset for Labour, as polling showed that Kinnock's personal ratings relative to Major were less favourable than they had been against Thatcher.

 The transformation was not without significant opposition from the party's left wing, who viewed Kinnock's modernisation as a betrayal of Labour's socialist principles.
 Tony Benn, the standard-bearer of the Labour left, became increasingly critical of Kinnock's leadership, describing his interviews in 1984 as "like processed cheese coming out of a mincing machine".
 The left's anger intensified as Kinnock continued to distance himself from traditional socialist policies and confronted left-wing councils and trade unions.
 Many on the left felt that whilst Margaret Thatcher was dismantling the post-war consensus and attacking trade union rights, Kinnock was directing his fire against Labour's own supporters rather than the Conservative government.